Mara Kathleen Khavari (President and Founder)

 Back To Top

-Katherine grew up in New Zealand / Aotearoa and has spent most of her adult life living in England, Australia, and in the United States where she has been based in Boston, Massachusetts since 1998.
-Katherine has extensive experience in educational and professional publishing in marketing, market research, and product development roles.
-She has worked for a number of international companies including Cengage Learning, Pearson Education, Houghton Mifflin Harcourt, Reed Elsevier, and Euromoney Publications.
-Katherine continues to serve as a volunteer in a range administrative, organizational, and marketing roles in the non-profit sector.
+Katherine grew up in Aotearoa / New Zealand and has spent most of her adult life living in England, Australia, and in the United States where she has been based in Boston, Massachusetts since 1998.
+Katherine has extensive experience with market research and development, product development, and marketing roles in higher education technology.
+She has worked for a number of international companies including Cengage, Pearson, Houghton Mifflin Harcourt, Reed Elsevier, and Euromoney Publications.
+Katherine volunteers in a range of administrative, organizational roles in the non-profit sector.

 Early exposure to potters, painters, educators, and the performing arts in her homeland fueled a lifelong interest in the arts, learning, and community.
-Katherine has recently returned to making ceramics where she is exploring aspects of Polynesian art and culture.
-She continues to develop her interest in photography, singing, and is engaged in a variety of community-building activities as a member of the Baha’i community.
+In recent years Katherine has returned to pottery, and through it, the expression of the natural world and aspects of Polynesian art and culture.
+She continues to develop her interest in photography and is engaged in a variety of community-building activities as a member of the Baha’i community.
 For more information on Katherine, please visit: www.Linkedin.com/in/KatherineGreig

 Back To Top